kentaro/i18n_strategy/README.md

 ```

 Then, set your custom strategy into `I18nStrategy.strategy`, which is
-to detect a locale for a user visiting your application.
+to detect a locale for a user visiting your application, and also set
+available languages in your application via
+`I18nStrategy.available_languages`.

 `initializers/i18n_strategy`: